aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/datasources/mass_spring_ds_13.rst

 .. code-block:: bash

-    dan-plot VT /tmp/data/ICMassSpringDemoAppUSERNAME_DANSTREAMER0_DANWriterPerf_uint32_NUMBER.h5 Thread1CycleTime,Thread1CycleTimeMin,Thread1CycleTimeMax #Replace USERNAME with your username with the first letter in capital letters and the NUMBER with the actual number of the file generated in the ``/tmp/data/`` directory.
+    dan-plot VT /tmp/data/ICMassSpringDemoAppUSERNAME_DANSTREAMER0_DANWriterPerf_uint32_NUMBER.h5 Thread1CycleTime,Thread1CycleTimeMin,Thread1CycleTimeMax #Replace USERNAME with your username with the first letter in capital letters and NUMBER with the actual number of the file generated in the ``/tmp/data/`` directory.

 .. dropdown:: Solution
    :icon: key

-   The solution is to add a new ``DAN::DANSource`` instance, named ``DANSourcePerf`` to the configuration file and set the corresponding properties.
+   The solution is to add a new ``DAN::DANSource`` instance, named ``DANSourcePerf``, to the configuration file and set the corresponding properties.

    .. literalinclude:: /_static/tutorial/Configurations/MassSpring/RTApp-MassSpring-46-solution.cfg
       :language: c++
       :lines: 1490-1531